Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Avoid any language implying personal inadequacy ('fix,' 'correct,' 'improve your appearance') or guaranteeing results ('always,' 'guaranteed,' 'perfect').
 According to TikTok's advertising policies on ad creatives, ads must not make exaggerated or false claims.

 Safe language includes: 'See what AI can do,' 'Transform any photo,' 'Try the filter everyone is using.'
 Frame the transformation as fun or technological rather than corrective.
-Based on RocketShip HQ client data, ads using 'fun' framing have a 3x lower rejection rate than those using 'improvement' framing.
+In our experience, ads using 'fun' framing are rejected at a meaningfully lower rate than those using 'improvement' framing.

 Always have 2-3 backup ad accounts warmed up and ready.
 Even fully compliant before-and-after ads get caught in automated policy sweeps.
-Based on RocketShip HQ experience, roughly 10-15% of compliant before-and-after ads receive initial rejections that are overturned on appeal.
+In our experience, a meaningful share of compliant before-and-after ads receive initial rejections that are overturned on appeal — so always contest automated disapprovals before assuming non-compliance.

 Step 7: How should you structure campaigns and bidding for before-and-after creatives?